 If you think you don't have time during the day to exercise, I would say that you might be surprised and wrong.
 If you're not working in an office, you're saving tons of time with the normal farting around that one does in an office, setting, long meetings, talking to co workers, commute, time, etc.

-Simply taking 30 to 45 minutes to go for a brisk walk every day we'll have amazing effects on your health.
+Simply taking 30 to 45 minutes to go for a brisk walk in the fresh air every day will have amazing effects on your physical and emotional health.
 If you have a dog, they'll thank you, too!

 Getting Enough Sleep